VillagerUnknown/VillagerCoin/README.md

 **Loot Tables**

-Coins can be optionally included in the loot tables of structures.
+Coins can be optionally included in the loot tables.
-The value of the coins will vary depending on the difficulty of the structure.
+The value of the coins will vary depending on the loot table rarity.
-Trial Chambers, Ancient Cities, Strongholds, and Nether Fortresses will reward players more than a Village or Mineshaft.
+Trial Chambers, Ancient Cities, Strongholds, and Nether Fortresses will reward players more than a Village, Mineshaft, or Fishing.

 **Mob Drops**